 Some of the current activities that the Mercy Foundation is undertaking in the field of homelessness include the following:

-This important forum was co-hosted by Micah projects, Mater Health and the Australian Common Ground Alliance in Brisbane.
+This important forum was co-hosted by Micah projects, Mater Health and the Australian Common Ground Alliance in Brisbane in 2012.
 It highlighted a range of initiatives in the health and homelessness field.
 Importantly, the work that has been going on in the Australia using the Vulnerability Index.

 The keynote speaker at the forum was Dr Jim O'Connell, founder of Boston Health Care for the Homeless.
 Not only is Dr O'Connell a highly respected physician working with homeless and formerly homeless people, it is his research upon which the Vulnerability Index is based.

 In September 2012, the Mercy Foundation worked with ACGA members and the Council for Homeless Persons Australia to host in Melbourne a national forum, 'Ending Long Term Homelessness: Taking permanent supportive housing to scale'.
 The key note speaker was Nan Roman.
 Nan is the President and CEO of the National Alliance to End Homelessness in the USA.
 Ms Roman's remarks can be accessed here.

 You can access the power point presentations below:

 Project 40 (Western Sydney), Stephanie Brennan, Community Services Manager, Wentworth Community Housing.

 Common Ground (Adelaide, Hobart, Melbourne, Sydney, Brisbane) – Lessons learned from across Australia.
 Felicity Reynolds, CEO Mercy Foundation and Heather Holst, A/CEO Homeground.